-According to information provided by members of the Ecuadorian DCC,325 the Ministry of External Trade launched a consultation process with civil society in 2018,326 incl. through several workshops, to establish the DCC as envisaged by the TSD Title.
+According to information provided by members of the Ecuadorian DCC, 326 the Ministry of External Trade launched a consultation process with civil society in 2018, 327 incl. through several workshops, to establish the DCC as envisaged by the TSD Title.
 The group was set up in December 2018 and a dedicated commission prepared its rules of procedure.
 The DCC has 12 members (four in each of the three sub-groups) designated for two years, and each sub-group has a right to invite up to five organisations as observers (who may participate in meetings and work of the DCC but cannot vote).
 Each sub-group elects its coordinator and then the President of the DCC out of the three, to chair the DCC on a rotation basis (the President is elected for the term of two years, except for the first one, which is of two years and a half, and manages meetings of the DCC cooperating with the two remaining coordinators).
-The DCC holds its meetings quarterly.327 Before the Covid-19 pandemic, regular meetings with the Government were held, as well as contacts with
+The DCC holds its meetings quarterly.328 Before the Covid-19 pandemic, regular meetings with the Government were held, as well as contacts with the Colombian and Peruvian civil society.
+The interviewed members of the DCC shared also the following observations:

-323 The interviewed EU DAG Secretariat has also expressed the view that it would be beneficial for work under the TSD Title if the partner countries' DAGs/DCC/consultative mechanisms had technical secretariats supporting them.
+324 The interviewed EU DAG Secretariat has also expressed the view that it would be beneficial for work under the TSD Title if the partner countries' DAGs/DCC/consultative mechanisms had technical secretariats supporting them.